SciBorgs/SciGuides/projects/DifferentialDrive.md

 ```

 Here, the final motor voltage is calculated by adding the PID and feedforward outputs together.
 These voltages are then sent to the motors, controlling the movement of the robot.
 ## Unit Testing & System Checks

 #### Unit Tests

 Think of unit tests as a way to check that each small piece of your code—like a motor or sensor—is functioning properly on its own before you start putting them all together.
 It's much easier to fix problems when they’re isolated to a single component than when they’re all tangled up in the full system.

-**Make sure to check out the [unit test guide](github.com/SciBorgs/SciGuides/blob/main/reference-sheets/UnitTest.md) for how to setup unit tests.**

 Let’s talk about the tests for our drivetrain.
 We'll start it by creating a `DriveTest.java` file in the robot folder of the tests folder.